This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-What is a chest tube?
+What do I need to know about a chest tube?

 What happens after my child has a chest tube inserted?

-- Tests: Your child may need a chest x-ray or a CT scan after his chest tube is inserted to check if it is in the right place.
-He may also need an x-ray after his chest tube is removed.
+- An x-ray or a CT scan may be used to make sure the tube is in the right place.
+Your child may also need an x-ray after the chest tube is removed.